Colac, Victoria: Media

 Colac has its own newspaper, The Colac Herald, published on Mondays, Wednesdays and Fridays.
 Colac is serviced by a number of local radio stations: 3CS 1134AM, MIXX FM 106.3 MHz, and OCR FM Community Radio Station 98.3 MHz and 88.7 MHz in Apollo Bay and surrounds.
 Narrowcast radio station 3GL 1341AM, owned and operated by Geelong Broadcasters, is also broadcasting in Colac on 88.0 MHz, transmitting on a power of 1-watt.
 Some FM radio services direct from Ballarat, including ABC Ballarat, 3BA and Power FM can also be received clearly in Colac.

 Most digital terrestrial television services are received via UHF from Ballarat Lookout Hill.
 In addition to the Ballarat service, a local repeater on nearby Warrion Hill provides an alternative source of television reception.
-As of August 2022, Television channels available include Network 10, 10HD, 10 Drama, 10 Comedy, Nickelodeon and Sky News Regional.
-These stations are now broadcast by Southern Cross Austereo after affiliate changes occurred in July 2021.
-This change included Nine, 9Gem, 9Go! and 9Life which are owned by Nine Network except TVSN which is owned by Network 10 but is now broadcast by WIN Television who also transmit WIN HD channel 9HD and GOLD.
+Currently, the television station channels available include Network 10, 10HD, 10 Drama, 10 Comedy, Nickelodeon and News24 Regional.
+These stations are now broadcast by Network 10 after affiliate changes occurred in July 2021 and the station was acquired, owned and operated directly from the network since March 2025.
+This change included Nine, 9Gem, 9Go! and 9Life which are owned by Nine Network except TVSN which is owned by the Seven Network but is now broadcast by WIN Television who also transmit WIN HD channel 9HD and GOLD.
 The city also receives Seven, 7two, 7mate, ishop tv, Racing.com, 7Bravo and 7flix (sub-licensees of the Seven Network) which were unaffected by July's change.

-In addition to commercial television services, Colac receives Government ABC Television which includes ABC TV, ABC HD, ABC TV Plus (now ABC Family) (Daily from 7.30pm to 2am, Station Close daily from 2am to 5am), ABC Kids (Daily from 5am to 7.30pm), ABC Me (now ABC Entertains) (Daily from 6am to 11pm approximately) and ABC News as well as the SBS's owned channels of SBS, SBS HD, SBS Viceland, National Indigenous Television, SBS Food, SBS World Movies and SBS WorldWatch.
+In addition to commercial television services, Colac receives Government ABC Television which includes ABC TV, ABC HD, ABC Family (Daily from 7.30pm to 2am, Station Close daily from 2am to 5am), ABC Kids (Daily from 5am to 7.30pm), ABC Entertains (Daily from 6am to 11pm approximately) and ABC News as well as the SBS's owned channels of SBS, SBS HD, SBS2, National Indigenous Television, SBS Food, SBS World Movies and SBS WorldWatch.
 Analog Television transmissions ceased on Thursday 5 May 2011 as part of the Federal Government's nationwide plan for Digital terrestrial television in Australia, which involves switching over all television broadcast services from analog systems to digital DVB-T systems.

 FM radio services direct from Melbourne and Geelong can be received in Colac but signal levels are low.
 Television services direct from Melbourne can be received in Colac but large antenna arrays must be used with mixed results.

 Colac is serviced by Foxtel delivered by DTH satellite transmission, via Optus C1 Ku Band Satellite located at 156E.